jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `channel` attribute of the `remote-site` resource of the `relay.RELAY2` `relay` resource of the `stack` resource of the `jgroups` subsystem
 Can you get the channel attribute of the myRemoteSite remote-site resource of the myRelay.RELAY2 relay.RELAY2 myRelay relay resource of the myStack stack resource of the jgroups subsystem ?
 Can you get the channel attribute of the myRemoteSite remote site resource of the myRelay.RELAY2 relay.RELAY2 myRelay relay resource of the myStack stack resource of the jgroups subsystem ?
+## syntax of the operation to get the `elytron` subsystem
+Can you get the elytron subsystem?
+Can you get the elytron?
+Can you retrieve all the attributes of the elytron subsystem?
 ## syntax of the operation to get the `default-authentication-context` attribute of the `elytron` subsystem
 Can you get the default-authentication-context attribute of the elytron subsystem?
 Can you get the default authentication context attribute of the elytron subsystem?